 Pearl Harbor Historic Sites

 The Battleship Missouri, also known as "Mighty Mo" or "Big Mo," is a US Navy battleship named in honor of the state of Missouri.
 The USS Missouri was the last battleship commissioned by the United States and was the site of the Japanese surrender on Sept 2, 1945, marking the end of WWII.
-The Battleship Missouri Memorial offers two daily tours, with much more to explore on your own!
+The Battleship Missouri Memorial offers two daily tours, as well as much more to explore at your own pace!